10 Banks To Invest in Nigeria

 10. Wema Bank PLC

-* Overview: Wema Bank is undergoing a digital reconstruction with emphasis on its internet and customer engagement.
+Description: Wema Bank is in the midst of experiencing a digital renaissance with focus on its online and customer relations.